-- 3. The amount of capitalized borrowing cost and interest interval of property, plant and equipment : None - 4.
-Material components of property, plant and equipment are depreciated at straight-line method based on the following useful lives : - (1) Buildings
+- 3. The amount of capitalized borrowing cost and range of interest rates of property, plant and equipment: None - 4.
+Material components of property, plant and equipment are depreciated at straight-line method based on the following useful lives: - (1) Buildings